Archive How to Put Parental Control on Kindle

 Amazon’s Kindle Kids Edition is a special edition of Amazon’s world-famous e-reader made for kids.
 The first question in the minds of most parents is: What’s the difference between this edition and other Kindle devices?

-On normal Kindles, you have to pay an extra sum to get rid of the ads on the lock screen.
-For the Kindle Kids Edition, there are no ads from the start, though one could argue this is reflected in its price tag.
-When your child uses the Kindle Kids Edition, they don’t interact with Amazon’s experimental browser, the Goodreads social media platform, and other distractions.
+On normal Kindles, you have to pay an extra sum to remove the ads on the lock screen.
+There are no ads in the Kindle Kids Edition from the start, though one could argue this is reflected in its price tag.
+When your child uses the Kindle Kids Edition, they don’t interact with Amazon’s experimental web browser, the Goodreads social media platform, and other distractions.
 It’s just books, books, and more books.
 There’s also a sort of gamification of reading, giving your child trophies to encourage them to continue reading.

 Getting Your Child to Read More

-Safes is a parental control app that can help you manage your child’s time on games and apps, check out their location in real-time, and even set schedules for their weekdays and weekends.
+Safes is a parental control app that can help you manage your child’s time on games and apps, check out their location in real time, and even set schedules for their weekdays and weekends.
 This way you can make sure they get enough time in the week to read, a crucial habit that seems to have become rarer these days.
+If you’re interested in what Safes has to offer, sign up for a free trial and see how it helps keep your child safe online.

 Frequently Asked Questions About Putting Parental Controls on Kindles